6 Case Studies Proving You Should Outsource IT Development

 It turns out even the 89,000+ in-house Google army cannot handle the massive workloads.
 This is why Google outsources global talents and partners with contractors for its AdWords project, which completes the company’s lion’s share in revenue (2017).
 According to Bloomberg, 2018 was the first year when the number of Google’s contractors surpassed direct employees.

-Google outsourcing case: Lesson learnt
+Google outsourcing case: Lessons learnt

 Alibaba: Outsource the Talents You Need